Munro Farms, Carp, Ontario

 Solar is helping farmers significantly reduce the cost of electrical bills.
 Today we have over 200 farmers who have microFIT, FIT and Net Meter systems and are harvesting sunshine and reaping solar rewards.

-2017 is the last year to get paid to generate solar through the IESO microFIT program.
 Most farmers buying solar today are installing Net Meter systems that allows them to produce their own power and store excess energy on the grid as a credit.

 We can help you significantly lower your energy bill and protect yourself from future rate increases.
 Scroll down to learn more.